mharnold/spiderosm/README.txt

 COORDINATE REFERENCE SYSTEMS
 ============================
-CRS information is not currently determined from input files, and they is no automatic translation.
+CRS information is not currently determined from input files, and there is no automatic translation.
 Input files should be in a locally appropriate projection.
 OSM data is translated from latlon to the local projection by the code in osm.py  See the examples (match_berkeley.py and